Help Keep Everyday Feminism Alive!

 - How will these donations be used?
-We will use them to get through the next couple months while we are developing and launching new programming to support people fighting for social justice in this current political climate and to help us regain our financially stability.
+We will use them to support our incoming revenue as we develop and launch new programming to support people fighting for social justice in this current political climate.

 - What are your major expenses?
 We run a pretty lean organization in terms of overhead with 80% of our expenses paying for staff, benefits, and posts.
 Within our limited financial resources, we strive to pay equitably and pay for all posts, including even cross-posts – even though the industry norm is to pay nothing or a pretty low fee for even original posts.
-And since we’re a bootstrapped independent media organization comprised primarily of queer people of color, that money to pay for this important work doesn’t come from venture capitalists or a large media conglomerate – which is sometimes the case for other media sites.
-So while we’re developing this new programming to both better support activists and become financially sustainable again, we need your support to buy us some more time with the Emergency May Booster Fund.
+And since we’re a bootstrapped independent media organization comprised primarily of queer people of color, the money to pay for this important work doesn’t come from venture capitalists or a large media conglomerate – which is sometimes the case for other media sites.

 Still got questions?
 Please ask them in our Contact Us form!